CAB: Ayes, 311 Noes, 80 and here is why PM Modi is delighted

 Seeking to provide Indian citizenship, Lok Sabha passes Citizenship (Amendment) Bill

 "Delighted that the Lok Sabha has passed the Citizenship (Amendment) Bill, 2019 after a rich and extensive debate.
 I thank the various MPs and parties that supported the Bill.
-This Bill is in line with India's centuries old ethos of assimilation and belief in humanitarian values," he tweeted.
+This Bill is in line with India's centuries-old ethos of assimilation and belief in humanitarian values," he tweeted.

-He said he would like to specially applaud Home Minister Amit Shah for lucidly explaining all aspects of the measure.
+He said he would like to especially applaud Home Minister Amit Shah for lucidly explaining all aspects of the measure.
 "He also gave elaborate answers to the various points raised by respective MPs during the discussion in Lok Sabha," Modi said.

 The Prime Minister, who addressed election rallies in Jharkhand earlier in the day, was not present in the House during the passage of the Bill.